-During the year ended December 31, 2016, the Company sold shares of money market funds with a total fair value of \$34,003 that were classified as available-for-sale marketable securities.
-The cost of the shares of money market funds that were sold was determined by specific identification.
-Realized gains from those sales amounted to \$23.
-For the year ended December 31, 2015, there were no sales of available-for-sale marketable securities.
+During the years ended December 31, 2017 and 2016, the Company sold shares of its investments in available-for-sale marketable securities with total fair values of \$8,755 and \$34,003, respectively.
+The cost of the available-for-sale marketable securities that were sold was determined by specific identification.
+The sales of the